Table of Contents

 The color is a pale lemon yellow.
 The nose is kind of reminiscent of New Zealand Sauvignon Blanc, but with some differences.
 There is melon, tropics; fruit, lemon, green apple, peach, pear, sour grapefruit, slightly grassy, with a solid floral edge

 This wine has a nice slightly syrup-like mouthfeel and a clash of strong and interesting flavors.
-It tastes of a stew of melon, peach, and lemon, followed by a salty sensation and a slap of minerality.
-The mid-palate brings guava, Anjou pear, spice, and ends with a soft creamy sensation.
+It tastes like a stew of melon, peach, and lemon, followed by a salty sensation and a slap of minerality.
+The mid-palate brings guava, Anjou pear, and spice, and ends with a soft creamy sensation.
 The acidity is solid, it is not quite that take another sip acidity I like so much, but it is very well-balanced.

 - Surprisingly, this $7.99 Russian River Sauv Blanc is not a light and breezy patio cooler.
 Trader Joe’s Petit Reserve has some weight to the body and an array of complicated flavors.
 This is a wine you need to concentrate on, spend a little time figuring out all the textures, aromas, and flavors on display.
 This is a wine that drinks above its price tag.